christytan/OCI-GoldenGate/ConfigureDevClient.md

     ```
     $ vncpasswd
     ```
-- Once you update the password, start your VNC server as a background process with the following command,
+- Once you update the password, start your VNC server with the following command,
     ```
-    $ vncserver -geometry 1280x1024  &
+    $ vncserver -geometry 1280x1024
     ```
 - Your development system may now be ready for accepting VNC connections

+**Mac Users**

 On your local laptop,

-- Mac or Linux users can open a terminal window and create an ssh tunnel using the following command,
+- Open a terminal window and create an ssh tunnel using the following command,
     ```
-    $ ssh -N -L 5901:127.0.0.1:5901 -i \<priv-key-file\> opc@<publicIP-of-your-devClient> &
+    $ ssh -N -L 5901:127.0.0.1:5901 -i \<priv-key-file\> opc@<publicIP-of-your-devClient>
     ```
-### For Windows users

-- You can connect to and manage linux host mahine using SSH client.
-Recent versions of Windows 10 provide OpenSSH client commands to create and manage SSH keys and make SSH connections from a command prompt.

-- Other common Windows SSH clients you can install locally is PuTTY.
-Click [here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/ssh-from-windows) to follow the steps to connect to linux host machine from your windows using PuTTY.
+**Windows users**

+- Windows 10 users can use powershell to connect using command above.

+- Alternatively, you may create and ssh tunnel using putty.
+Detailed instructions on using putty for ssh tunnels are provided in the appendix

 You now have a secure ssh tunnel from your local laptop to your developement system in OCI on VNC port 5901

-### Note: As mentioned earlier, you need a VNC client installed on your laptop.
-This lab uses VNC Viewer
+**Note: As mentioned earlier, you need a VNC client installed on your laptop.
+This lab uses VNC Viewer**

 Start VNC Viewer on your laptop and configure a client connection using the settings as shown